Assessment can be difficult for both teachers and students, depending on how it’s done.

-1. Make a trail of sight word cards across the floor in a winding path; this path represented the rocks in a pond.
+1. Make a trail of sight word cards across the floor in a winding path; this path represents the rocks in a pond.

 2. Students simply jump from word to word reading each one aloud for me.
-Because they love to jump quickly, they tend to read the words more quickly than they would normally.
+Because they love to jump quickly, they tend to read the words more quickly than they normally would.

-4. Students keep those words in their practice folder after I record them.
+4. Students keep these words in their practice folder after I record them.
 I also have them copy the words out to take home for practice.

-This “game” could be used for many grade levels.
+This “game” can be used for many grade levels.

 Vocabulary words work too: read the word and explain the meaning.
 I’ve even played it as a math game: solve the equations before jumping on the card, or add on each new number to a running total!